ISCHEMIC STROKE / PREVENTION

 - history of diabetes and smoking

-- therapy (antithrombotic therapy, statins, antihypertensive drugs)
+- therapy (antithrombotics, statins, antihypertensives)

 II.
 Target organs subclinical damage